RyanFleck/Manuals/content/tools/azure.md

 ...etc

 No amount of money can achieve 100% availability.

 **Scalability** -- The ability of a system to handle growth of users or work; scaling is the ability to add capacity to an application.

 **Elasticity** -- The ability of a system to automatically grow and shrink based on application demand.
 Capacity is kept above user demand.

+**Reliability and Predictability:**

+**SLA** -- Service Level Agreement: A guarantee of availability, reliability, etc backed with financial compensation (refunds) for failures.

+Azure has published timelines and procedures for rollouts of new hardware and software.

 ## Cloud Service Types